Current policies and concerns

 The signature policy was the so-called Pacific ‘Solution’.
 The people on the MV Tampa were sent to Nauru, a small island that was formerly a territory of Australia and, following the virtual collapse of their economy, is now heavily reliant on Australian aid and trade.
 A hasty agreement was made for Nauru to host the refugees while their claims were being determined.
 If they were found to be refugees, they would be resettled in Australia or elsewhere.
 An agreement was also negotiated later with Papua New Guinea for a similar arrangement on Manus Island.

 This was the first version of the ‘offshore processing’ policy that has come to dominate Australian asylum policy again.
 Along with this policy, the Australian Parliament also passed laws which ‘excised’ Australia’s islands, such as Christmas Island, from our ‘migration zone’.
-This meant that anyone who did not first land on an island that was not ‘excised’ would not be able to apply for protection under Australian law, and the rights that applied to refugees and people seeking asylum in Australia would not apply to them.
+This meant that anyone who did not first land on an island that was not ‘excised’ would not be able to apply for protection under Australian law.
+As well, the rights that applied to refugees and people seeking asylum in Australia would not apply to them.

 This was enforced by Operation Relex, a naval operation which effectively turned back any boats with refugees that came to Australia.
 These ‘boat turn backs’ clearly undermined Australia’s obligations to refugees, and did nothing to ensure that they could find safety or dignity when they returned.